 BABY GEAR ESSENTIALS

 A car seat is the most important item on this list.
-In fact, depending on where you live, you might find that the hospital won’t let you take your baby home without one.
-It’s the law!
+In fact, depending on where you live, you might find that the hospital won’t let you take your baby home without one – it’s the law.
 There are a lot of car seats on the market, and we recommend researching to find the one that will best fit your needs.
 We opted for the MaxiCosi Pebble Plus (£199) (pictured below).
-What we love about MaxiCosi is that they are compatible with almost every pram, thanks to their smart little adapters.
+What we love about MaxiCosi is that they are compatible with almost every pram/stroller/buggy, thanks to their smart little adapters.
 We also love the MaxiCosi car seat base (£199), which offers the safest (and easiest) instalment of your little one’s car seat in your car.
-MaxiCosi actually just released the world’s first car seat with in-built airbags – find out more here.
+MaxiCosi actually just released the world’s first car seat with in-built airbags.

 Buying a pushchair/pram/buggy is another very personal decision.
 We went with the Bugaboo Chameleon3 (£999) (pictured below).
 We rated the fact that the Bugaboo is available to buy almost everywhere, and as expats living in Dubai, felt that this provided the best solution for repairs, replacement parts (etc) if needed.
 It’s definitely on the most expensive end of the scale, but what we love about the Chameleon3 is that it grows with your child – the 3-in-1 design adapts to car seats, reversible carrycot, and reversible seat.

 For car travel, you may also want to invest in a sunshade for the windows and a baby-safe mirror so that you can see your baby from your driver’s rear-view mirror.
-Amazon is your friend for both.
+Amazon is your friend for both, and if you can track down the cloth sunshade that goes over the window like a jumper – get it.
+It is far superior to the silly-sized ones with the irritating ‘lick and stick’ plugs.

 A car seat and buggy are the pure essentials, but there are other ‘baby gear’ items that you may also want to invest in… A baby carrier can be handy – and there are two ways you can go.
 You can either get a cloth one (best for newborns) or a more study carrier like the Parent Hive-recommended ErgoBaby Four Position 360 Carrier (pictured below).
 Design-enthusiasts will also love the simplicity of the Cybex YEMA Carrier.